KrisZeynev/Angular_Softuni_Project/README.md

 ## 🚀 Bonuses:

 Angular animations are used in the `BookDetailsPage` component.
 The `fadeIn` animation triggers when the page loads, making the book details smoothly appear.

+Use an SVG icon to represent the author in the About page section.